 - Be careful of your handbag, or purse, or any strappy bag, when worn on one shoulder; try to wear it cross-body and keep it zipped at all times so it can’t be easily accessed by thieves.

 Prague could easily be a good choice for a first time female solo travel trip.
 All it would take is a bit of planning, a bit of confidence and some solo traveller know-how.
-There’s a ton of great hostels, some top tours to take, and much fun to be had in this old city; so much so that you’ll most likely be back one day.

 Is Prague safe to travel for families?